-So this endeavor started in the fall of 2012 when we got married and purchased our first home, we began creating our first home for horse and humans.
+So in the fall of 2012 just after we got married and purchased our first home, we began creating our first home for horse and humans.
 When we were searching for a home we knew it needed to have a barn and space for a few horses or at least have the potential for it.
 We ended up buying a home with no barn or horse facilities whatsoever… yeah.
 On 23 acres of mostly wooded land and decided we would work at turning it into the horse home we wanted it to be.
 So after we had moved and settled into our new home we started forming a plan for how to make it happen.
 The first step of that plan : land clearing for pasture space.

-So tree by tree, brush by brush my husband Jeff cleared the future pasture space.
+So tree down by tree, my husband Jeff cleared the future pasture space.
 He had some help from some coworkers, which is also essential.
 With each tree you push over with the equipment you then have to cut off the root ball and move it where you need it, then deal with the tree branches and trunk.
-Basically there’s lots of chainsaws, chains, sweating and slow hard labor involved.
+Basically there’s lots of chainsaws, pulling logs, sweating and slow hard labor involved.
 This can also be very dangerous work which is where helping hands are appreciated if doing it yourself.
 On the plus side doing this yourself can save you major money.
 We did get a quote on having less than half of the space we ended up actually clearing done professionally, and it was comfortably in the multiple tens of thousands of dollars.

 Also, I know this method of clearing unfortunately creates a lot of lost soil when you push over a tree with a bulldozer.
 Other methods would be to cut down each tree and then grind or burn each stump after.
 For us we decided that with the amount of space and number of trees to remove that wasn’t the best option, but that is something to consider based on the attributes of the land you are clearing.
 We left a lot of cedar trees and some selected trees that were in the area for shade and to help with soil stability.
 Any cedar trees we did have to remove, Jeff cut off the branches then cut the trunk into 8 foot lengths to use for future fence posts.

 swearing tears questioning of all your decisions effort.